lambdanil/astOS/README.md

 * Software can also be installed using pacman in a chroot
 * AUR can be used under the chroot
 * Flatpak can be used for persistent package installation
-* Using containers for additional software installation is also an option, the advantage is no need for a reboot.
-A recommended way of doing this is with [distrobox](https://github.com/89luca89/distrobox)
+* Using containers for additional software installation is also an option.
+An easy way of doing this is with [distrobox](https://github.com/89luca89/distrobox)

 ```
 ast install <snapshot> <package>